Here are some FAQ's

 Can you still service older style jackets?

 Unfortunately we are no longer able to service jackets that were manufactured pre October 2012.
 If you are unsure how old your jacket is simply give us a call, email us or start a live chat and we will be able to advise by simply asking a few questions.
+You can check the serial no on the label inside your vest and if it starts with a letter then it is the newer bayonet model.

 Since Point Two introduced airbags to the equestrian world back in 2008, our goal has always been to make a recognised standard that all airbags are tested to.